masashitanimura/2.0/pages/userguide/userguide_connectui.md

 ## Stopping Web UI

-The EMS Web UI process will not be killed when EMS is stopped.
-You may still access the Web UI but will not be able to do show the EMS functionalities.

-### Stopping Console UI

 If you run the UI using the `run_console_webui.bat` or `run_console_webui.sh` or `run_daemon_ems.sh`:

 1. Run `run_stop_webui.bat` in Windows or `run_stop_webui.sh` in Linux